The creative process in photography – How important this process is?

 Here is a short but very interesting video that talks about this series and why Stieglitz was photographing clouds.

-You can read much more about my philosophy, and also how I put it in practice, how I create the images I create, in my 424-page book From Basics to Fine Art – Black and White Photography, written with co-author Joel Tjintjelaar.
+You can read much more about my philosophy, and also how I put it in practice, how I create the images I create, in my 424-page book From Basics to Fine Art – Black and White Photography, and in my video tutorial and eBook Long Exposure, Architecture, Fine Art Photography – Creating (en)Visionography .

-Alternatively, you can come to one of my workshops where you hear everything about it in person ad see a demo of my entire creative and processing workflow.
+Alternatively, you can come to one of my workshops where you hear everything about it in person and see a demo of my entire creative and processing workflow.

 This image was shot in Huston and it shows one of the icons of the city and of modern architecture in general, Philip Johnson’s Pennzoil building.
-I shot this image with Mabry Campbell, a friend and a great photographer who knows Houston by heart and has photographed it quite a it.
-The shot was taken quite some time ago, but only now it was ready to be interpreted and processed.
+It was taken quite some time ago, but only now it was ready to be interpreted and processed.

 Art is not a question of quantity, is not a question of speed, of producing work in an intense rhythm.
 It is a question of creating with authenticity and as a result of an internal need to express an idea or feeling.